-The State of Connecticut has agreed via a stipulated agreement to pay $72,000 following a dispute with employees of the Connecticut Department of Corrections (DOC).
+The State of Connecticut has agreed via a stipulated agreement to pay $72,000 following a dispute with employees of the Connecticut Department of Correction (DOC).

 The grievance was filed with the Connecticut Department of Labor in late 2021.
 According to filings from the State Board of Mediation and Arbitration, employees of the DOC believed they were working in a higher classification and were due additional salary from the state as a result.